ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 #### FeeAdmin role

-The entity which authorized to modify the various `FeeVault` configs must be able to vary from chain to chain.
+The entity which is authorized to modify the various `FeeVault` configs must be able to vary from chain

+to chain.
 Therefore a new `feeAdmin` role will be added to the `SystemConfig` contract.
 This role can call a new `SystemConfig.setFeeConfig()` function which forwards config updates to `OptimismPortal.setConfig()` with the appropriate `ConfigType`.